 Trigger points arise in this muscle primarily due to unfavorable postures, active overload, emotional tension or because of satellite trigger points.

-Any posture or activity in which the head is moved forward, moves the lower jaw into a position that puts this muscle under tension.
+Any posture or activity where the head is moved forward, moves the lower jaw into a position that puts this muscle under tension.

 In the long run, this can overload the medial pterygoid and activate trigger points.

-The muscle is actively overloaded if you strain it beyond its level of performance.
+The muscle is actively overloaded if you stress it beyond its current capacity to withstand that stress.

 Especially repetitive movements cause problems.

-Emotional tension is generally reflected in an increase of muscle tension.
+Emotional tension generally manifests in an increase of muscle tension.
 The primarily affected muscles vary from person to person.

 However, many people’s jaw muscles are particularly sensitive to stress and deep emotions.